JakeFriesen/8-Bit_Computer/README.md

 # 8-Bit_Computer
 This is a summer project to build a turing complete 8-bit computer using simple logic gates on breadboards.
 This project was inspired by Ben Eater's video series and Albert Paul Malvino's SAP-1 computer design.

+In the component photos folder, you will find individual photos of each major part of the computer.